-- Americans born in the early 1960s consume fluid milk on 1.1 fewer occasions per day than those born before 1930. - Americans born in the early 1980s consume fluid milk on 0.3 fewer occasions per day than those born in the early 1960s.
+According to the USDA, between surveys in 1977-78 and 2007-08, the share of preadolescent children who did not drink fluid milk on a given day rose from 12 percent to 24 percent, while the share that drank milk three or more times per day dropped from 31 percent to 18 percent.
+Between 1977-78 and 2007-08, the share of adolescents and adults who did not drink fluid milk on a given day rose from 41 percent to 54 percent, while the share that drank milk three or more times per day dropped from 13 percent to 4 percent.
 Differences across the generations in fluid milk intake may help account for the observed decreases in per capita fluid milk consumption in recent decades despite public and private sector efforts to stem the decline.
 Furthermore, these differences will likely make it difficult to reverse current consumption trends.
-In fact, as newer generations replace older ones, the population's average level of fluid milk consumption may continue to decline
+In fact, as newer generations replace older ones, the population's average level of fluid milk consumption may continue to decline.